potato-tf/MGE-VScript/README.md

 | Database tracking (SQLite) | ⚠️ |
 | Custom rulesets | ⚠️ |
 | Arbitrary team sizes | ❌ |

-⚠️KOTH works but the logic is super janky right now, partial cap time can go negative and you can just trade the point back and forth (doesn't contest/pause)

 ⚠️I have never played midair and am only going off of what the plugin describes (same as endif but no height threshold?), it might not be faithful to the original thing